Error Analysis of Discrete Flow with Generator Matching: Main Results

-We present the early stopping error bound for the total variation between $p_1$ and $p_{1-\tau}$ in the following theorem. \begin{theorem}[Early Stopping Error] Consider the conditional probability path in \Eqref{eq:mixture path}.
-Suppose that the source distribution is uniform.
-Then the total variation between $p_1$ and $p_{1-\tau}$ has the following error bound
+{\bf Early Stopping Error Bound.} We present the early stopping error bound for the total variation between $p_1$ and $p_{1-\tau}$ in the following theorem. \begin{theorem}[Early Stopping Error] Consider the conditional probability path in \Eqref{eq:mixture path}.
+The total variation between $p_1$ and $p_{1-\tau}$ has the following error bound

-\end{theorem} If the time schedule we used is the linear schedule $\kappa_t=t$, then the early stopping error of the discrete flow in \cref{thm:early stopping error} has the same convergence rate as that of the discrete diffusion derived in Theorem 1 of \cite{zhang2024convergence} as $\tau\to0^+$.
+\end{theorem} If the time schedule we used is the linear schedule $\kappa_t=t$, then the early stopping error of the discrete flow in \cref{thm:early stopping error} has the same convergence rate (of $\tau\mc{D}$) as that of the discrete diffusion derived in Theorem 1 of \cite{zhang2024convergence} as $\tau\to0^+$.
+In our results, we consider both masked and uniform source distribution.